The Rig

 Comparisons between my old ball mount and my modified extra short ball mount.

 Although our rig appeared to perform just fine on its own, I decided to add a friction sway bar for a bit of added insurance.
 First I had a sway bar ball tab welded to my ball mount.
 Then I installed an inexpensive friction sway bar.
-I can't say I notice much of a difference in handling, but it can't hurt.
+I can't say I notice any difference in handling, but it can't hurt.

 Sway bar ball installed on the ball mount.